kyma-project/kyma/docs/service-mesh/05-01-custom-configuration.md

 The definition you provide may be a partial one (you don't have to specify all options).
 In that case it will be merged with the defaults.

-In order to provide a custom Istio Operator configuration, define a Kyma Installation override with the //TODO: change to operator `kyma_istio_control_plane` key.
+In order to provide a custom Istio Operator configuration, define a Kyma Installation override with the `kyma_istio_operator` key.

 The value for this override must be a single string containing a valid definition of the IstioOperator custom resource, in the YAML format.